Frank Pentangeli: In the film

 While the committee is in recess, Michael and others look for a way to avoid the perjury charges.
 Fredo, who had unknowingly conspired with Michael's enemies, informs Michael that the hearing was engineered by Roth as part of his plan to eliminate him from the scene; plus, the committee's lawyer is on Roth's payroll.

 Michael knows that Pentangeli's protective custody is too secure to make an attempt on his life before he testifies.
 Instead, Michael flies Pentangeli's brother, Vincenzo, in from Sicily, and Vincenzo accompanies Michael to the hearing at which Frank is scheduled to testify.
 Vincenzo and Frank exchange a silent glance before the hearing.
 Frightened, Frank recants his earlier statements, saying he "told the FBI guys what they wanted to hear," and now claims that the Corleone family is innocent of any wrongdoing, thus perjuring himself before the Senate committee.
-This testimony catches the committee completely off-guard and effectively derails the government's case against Michael.
+This testimony catches the committee off-guard and derails the government's case against Michael.

 After the hearing, Corleone family consigliere Tom Hagen (Robert Duvall) visits Pentangeli in custody.
 Hagen tells Pentangeli, a history buff, a story about how traitors in ancient Rome could spare their families if they committed suicide; the implication being that Michael will take care of Pentangeli's family if he kills himself.
 Pentangeli thanks Hagen, returns to his assigned quarters, and slits his wrists while taking a bath.

 The finished film leaves unclear exactly what about his brother's presence motivated Pentangeli to change his story.
 The final film only states that Vincenzo is a powerful and ruthless Mafia chieftain in Sicily.

-An early draft of the film's script explains that Vincenzo, shocked that his brother is about to betray the Corleones, attends the hearing to remind Frank that he must not break the Mafia's code of silence, omertà.
+An early draft of the film's script explains that Vincenzo, shocked that his brother is about to break his blood oath, attends the hearing to remind Frank that he must not break the Mafia's code of silence, omertà.
 This is also spelled out in a cut scene in The Godfather II video game.
 His brother's presence, as well as the stare they exchange, serves as a threat that if Frank follows through with his planned testimony, retribution will be taken against his children, who are living in Sicily under Vincenzo's guardianship.